School of Communication’s Professor Lee Hood Dead at 64

 Before becoming an educator she had an 18-year career in television news, where she worked as a news producer for Denver 7 and KUSA-TV in Colorado, as well as a freelance writer and producer for Channel 2 KWGN and KCNC.

 Hood wore many “hats” in the department — literally and metaphorically.
-Third-year multimedia journalism major, Rachel Lieberman, who was enrolled in Hood’s Digital Communication in Society class, said Hood would always wear hats, typically a beret.
+Third-year multimedia journalism major, Rachel Lieberman, who was enrolled in Hood’s Digital Communication and Society class, said Hood would always wear hats.

 “The first day of class she was wearing one coming in and took it off when class started,” Lieberman said.
 “I was giggling.
 It was just so her.”